Deltares/Ribasim/README.md

 **Documentation: https://deltares.github.io/bach/**

-Bach is a water resources model, designed to be the replacement of the regional surface water module Mozart in the Netherlands Hydrological Instrument (NHI).
+Bach is a water resources model, designed to be the replacement of the regional surface water modules Mozart and SIMRES in the Netherlands Hydrological Instrument (NHI).
+Bach is a work in progress, it is a prototype that demonstrates all essential functionalities.
-Bach is still a work in progress, it is a prototype that demonstrates all essential functionalities.
 Further development of the prototype in a software release is planned in 2022 and 2023.

 Bach is written in the [Julia programming language](https://julialang.org/) and is built on top of the [SciML: Open Source Software for Scientific Machine Learning](https://sciml.ai/)